 Also, a pair of weightlifting gloves should protect the hands.
 If you want to do it right, a good pair of weightlifting shoes can help your feet stay firmly planted on the ground as you pull the weight over your head.
 Finally, don’t forget to use a weightlifting belt.

-How to perform the pullover exercise correctly
+How do you perform the pullover exercise correctly?

 For the isometric part of the lift, follow these steps: